SoraZodia/Checksum/README.md

 # Checksum
-Find the checksum for files
+Find and compare the checksum for files